Futuring 2 (F2)

 Battery Life

-With a battery life of Not officially disclosed, the Futuring 2 (F2) can operate for sustained periods before requiring a recharge.
+With a battery life of High-intensity work: >8h; standby: >24h, the Futuring 2 (F2) can operate for sustained periods before requiring a recharge.
 Battery life is measured under typical operating conditions and may vary based on workload intensity and environmental factors.

 The Futuring 2 (F2) uses Self-developed multimodal perception and intelligent path-planning stack; the company also markets personality development based on ongoing household interactions. as its intelligence backbone.
 This AI platform powers the robot's decision-making, perception processing, and autonomous behavior.
 The sophistication of the AI stack directly impacts how well the robot handles unexpected situations and adapts to new environments.